EscVM/OIDv4_ToolKit/README.md

 Do you want to build your personal object detector but you don't have enough images to train your model?
 Have you already discovered [Open Images Dataset v4](https://storage.googleapis.com/openimages/web/index.html) that has [600](https://storage.googleapis.com/openimages/2018_04/bbox_labels_600_hierarchy_visualizer/circle.html) classes and more than 1,700,000 images ready to use?
 Do you want to exploit it for your projects but you don't want to download more than 500 GB of data!?

 With this repository we can help you to get the best of this dataset with less effort as possible.
-In particular, with this practical toolkit written in Python3 we give you the following options:
+In particular, with this practical ToolKit written in Python3 we give you the following options:

 * download any class of the dataset individually, taking care of creating the related bounding boxes for each downloaded image
 * download multiple classes at the same time creating separated folder and bounding boxes for each of them